argoproj-labs/argo-eventbus/README.md

         key: secret-key
 ```

-## More Information

-- To view a finalized EventBus config:
+## Connect To The EventBus

+Access information to a NATS Streaming EventBus can be found by running below
+command:

 ```sh
 kubectl get eventbus default  -o json | jq '.status.config'